GaloisInc/ambient-verifier/doc/Design.rst

 Memory Allocation
 -----------------

 Memory layouts are key to correctly understanding the execution of Weird Machines.
+Many Weird Machines depend on exact pointer values and relationships between pointer values to work (e.g., the relationships are used to compute distances and leak secrets).
+Our standard verification memory model uses completely abstract pointers precisely to hide these details.
+This may require us to build a new memory model (or parameterized family of memory models) to explore different possible system memory allocation behaviors (at a level below the ``malloc`` implementation---specifically the addresses returned by ``mmap`` and ``sbrk``).

+It may be very useful if Weird Machines could explicitly label the places where they are attempting to leak a pointer and reconstruct a pointer, as that would enable symbolic reasoning, rather than dealing with just concrete values.

 Dynamic Loading
 ---------------